-Here, \mathbf{Y}t is an $N \times 1$ vector of county-level manufacturing shares18 in year t, \mathbf{X}t is an $N \times K$ matrix of regressors, W is an $N \times N$ spatial weighting matrix (which is constant across years), and ε_t is an $N \times 1$ vector of unobserved errors.19 The second equation indicates that we are estimating a series of spatial error models, because we are allowing the errors of nearby counties to be correlated with one another.
-In this context, "nearby" is defined by the spatial weighting matrix W, which we define as a second-order contiguity matrix, and the time-varying strength of the correlation is captured by the estimate of λ_t .20 As is common, we row-normalize the weighting matrix by dividing all entry's in the i'th row by the sum of
+Here, $\mathbf{Y_t}$ is an $N \times 1$ vector of county-level manufacturing shares19 in year t, $\mathbf{X_t}$ is an $N \times K$ matrix of regressors, W is an $N \times N$ spatial weighting matrix (which is constant across years), and ε_t is an $N \times 1$ vector of unobserved errors.20 The second equation indicates that we are estimating a series of spatial error models, because we are allowing the errors of nearby counties to be correlated with one another.
+In this context, "nearby" is defined by the spatial weighting matrix W, which we define as a second-order contiguity matrix, and the time-varying strength of the correlation is captured by the estimate of λ_t .21 As is common,

-18While there is a drop in the mean of this variable 1.8 percentage points greater than would be expected in 1998, there is no drastic change in the behavior of any coefficient after this point, with the exception of the indicator for a county being in the 5% densest.
+19While there is a drop in the mean of this variable that is 1.8 percentage points greater than would be expected in 1998, there is no drastic change in the behavior of any coefficient after this point, with the exception of the indicator for a county being in the 5% densest.
 However, this could very well be mostly or partly the result of a change in the composition of this indicator; the 5% densest vary by year and there is a similar jump in that coefficient in the early 1980s.
 Furthermore, this coefficient in this regression does not contribute to our central argument.

-19To clarify some notation: Because the constant term is the same for all counties in a given year t, α_t is single scalar multiplied by an $N \times 1$ vector of ones: $(\alpha \cdot \iota_N)t$.
+20To clarify some notation: Because the constant term is the same for all counties in a given year t, α_t is single scalar multiplied by an $N \times 1$ vector of ones: $(\alpha \cdot \iota_N)t$.
 The errors in ε_t , however, vary across county-level observations for a given year t.

-20Before normalization, a second-order contiguity matrix places a 1 in the (i,j)'th entry when county i shares a border with county j.
-If county j shares a border with some other country that also shares a border with county i, then the (i,j)'th entry in W equals 0.5.
-See Figure A.3 in the appendix for an illustration of the second-order contiguity matrix.

-all the entries in this row.
-In this way, the entries in each row of the normalized matrix sum to 1, so when applied to either the regressors X or to the errors ε , W generates weighted averages of neighboring-county values.21
+21Before normalization, a second-order contiguity matrix places a 1 in the (i,j)'th entry when county i shares a border with county j.
+If county j shares a border with some other country that also shares a border we row-normalize the weighting matrix by dividing all the entries in the i'th row by the sum of all the entries in this row.
+In this way, the entries in each row of the normalized matrix sum to 1, so when applied to either the regressors \mathbf{X} or to the errors ε , W generates weighted averages of neighboring-county values.22

-The list of potential regressors \mathbf{X} includes
+The list of potential regressors X includes

-- The natural log of the county's population density in year t, - A dummy variable denoting whether the county is among the densest 5% of counties in year t, - Average January temperature of the county calculated from 1941 to 1970, and - The natural log of the share of county population with bachelor's degrees.22
+- The natural log of the county's population density in year t, - A dummy variable denoting whether the county is among the densest 5% of counties in year t, - Average January temperature of the county calculated from 1941 to 1970, and - The natural log of the share of county population with bachelor's degrees.23

-To facilitate the interpretation of results, each of these variables is standardized, by year, to have mean zero and variance 1.
-The inclusion of $W\mathbf{X}$ in the model implies that we can also include some nearby values of regressors.
+To facilitate the interpretation of results, each of these variables is standardized, by year, to have a mean of zero and a variance of 1.
+The inclusion of WX in the model implies that we can also include some nearby values of regressors.
 Formally these are known as spatial lags.
-Although we experimented with including spatial lags of most regressors in the list above, only the spatial lag for log population density tended to be significant, so only that lag is included in the baseline model.
+Although we experimented with including spatial lags for most of the regressors in the list above, only the spatial lag for log population density tended to be significant, so only that lag is included in the baseline model.